About

 Bubble tea served in a glass with a fat straw

-Whatever the origins of the name, the drink is now a favorite everywhere!
+Whatever the origins of the name, the drink is now a favorite everywhere, and there are many different types of bubble tea now too.

-So today, I’m going to show you how to make bubble milk tea at home.
+So here, I’ll show you how to make bubble tea at home.

 Pouring brewed tea into the glass to make bubble milk tea